KopyWasTaken/kopywastaken.github.io/README.md

 Personal static blog / website

 ## Installation
-Use `rbenv`
+Use `rbenv` to install ruby.
+Use homebrew to install if you can, `brew install rbenv`

+After that, all you really have to do is `gem install jekyll bundler` to install the dependency manager and jekyll.

+Finally, `bundle exec jekyll serve --livereload` and you should be all set.

-Follow the github pages site instructions.
+Follow the github pages site instructions https://pages.github.com if you need more help

-You should be good after that.